The Basics about Bow-Tie

 3. Reveals Attack Sequences as Causal Chains

 Modern attacks aren't single events—they're causal sequences.
 The TLCTC notation captures this perfectly.
-Consider the MFA Bombing attack path:
+Consider the MFA Bombing attack path, rendered with V2.1 strictness:

 Part Three: The Event Chain—What Happens After Compromise